TelecomParis_IPParis.png Telecom Paris

 3. Please favour Python when writing code.

-Before March 16th: ➜ Please indicate here what you intend to do as a project.
+Before December 11 evening: ➜ Please indicate here what you intend to do as a project.

-If you change your mind, redo the inscription.
+.
+If you change your mind, redo the registration.

 Report